 Rapid Finance’s user review footprint trends positive overall.
 The company has an A+ rating with the BBB and an unusually high number of positive reviews on the watchdog site.
-User reviews on TrustPilot are also overwhelmingly positive.
+There are four customer complaints on record.
+User reviews on Trustpilot are also overwhelmingly positive; the company has a 4.9 out of 5 on that site.
 Professional reviews are a little more measured, but on the whole, Rapid’s reputation is pretty good.

 Negative Reviews & Complaints

 Rapid maintains a mostly positive reputation with its customers, but there are a handful of complaints: